Barnfield/Cloud/README.md

 		- **:w** to save to current file (**:w filename** will *save as* to new file, Doing thiss in visual mode allows you to save the highlighted section to a new file)
 		- **:q** to quit (**:wq** saves and quits, **:q!** force quit without saving)
 		- **:5** to jump to line 5
+			- entering a number without the : followed by enter will jump 5 lines down
+			- entering a number without the : followed by - will jump 5 lines up
 		- **ciw** commands can be joined.
 This command combo stands for **C**hange **I**nner **W**ord, This will delete the whole word under the cursor and enter insert mode.
 (Very useful when combined with the **.** command)
 		- **$** will jump to end of line, so if you did **d$** this would delete all content between the cursor and the end of the line